OBSLabs/etl/README.md

 Virool Etl provides an simple and yet universal DSL to describe workflow and the result code is linear and easy to understand.

-This gem is super lightweight (just about 100 LOC) and does not affect performance of the host application.
+This gem is super lightweight (just about 100 LOC) and does not affect the performance of the host application.

 ## Getting Started